WTO Statistical data sets - Metadata

 engineering, and other technical services, agricultural, mining and on-site

-subdivided into two categories, (i) audiovisual services and (ii) other
+services is subdivided into two categories, (i) audiovisual services and

-first component includes services and fees related to the production of motion pictures, radio and
+services and fees related to the production of motion pictures, radio and

 television programmes, and musical recordings.
 Other personal, cultural, and

-recreational services includes services such as those associated with museums, libraries,
+recreational services includes services such as those associated with museums,

 Data on exports and imports of services (including